Menu

 How do sponsorships fit into the campaign?

 Sponsorship is part of the public event structure, not a hidden back-channel.
-The goal is for supporters, operators, and sponsors to be looking at the same visible framework instead of three different stories.
-Public sponsor context is shown on the Partners page and in the featured event breakdown.
+The goal is for supporters, campaign leads, and sponsors to be looking at the same visible framework instead of three different stories.
+Sponsor context is shown on the Partners page and in the featured event breakdown.

 Do I need to wait for event day to help?

-No. The public pages are meant to let people understand the mission, ask questions, discuss sponsorship, or use the approved support paths before event day instead of forcing everything into a last-minute push.
-The campaign context is visible now on the homepage and the featured event page.
+No. These pages help people understand the mission, ask questions, discuss sponsorship, or use the approved support paths before event day instead of forcing everything into a last-minute push.
+The campaign context starts on the homepage and the featured event page.

 Where can I see the current partner list?